 A good training program is based on a balanced structure that targets all muscle groups regularly and effectively.

-• Work each muscle group 2 times per week: This frequency optimizes training volume without leading to overtraining.
+- Work each muscle group 2 times per week: This frequency optimizes training volume without causing overtraining.

-• Distribute your sessions intelligently: For example, opt for an upper/lower body routine or a push/pull/legs split.
+- Divide your workouts wisely: For example, choose an upper/lower body routine or a push/pull/legs split.

-• Don't neglect the stabilizer muscles: Exercises like planks and unilateral movements strengthen the deep muscles and prevent injuries.
+- Don't neglect stabilizer muscles: Exercises like planking and unilateral movements strengthen deep muscles and prevent injuries.

 A rigorous structure allows you to work efficiently without wasting energy.